You’re determined to get in shape while at home. That's great!

 Its thick tubular steel construction and 2.5-inch non-slip padding can ensure enough stability, durability, and comfortable support to your back and arms while doing some core and upper body workout routines.

-However, it might not be an excellent choice for short users and those with narrow shoulders because they may find the dip bars too wide.
+However, the only downside we noticed is that it might not be an excellent choice for short users and those with narrow shoulders because they may find the dip bars too wide.
 Also, it may not be suitable for advanced athletes’ vigorous CrossFit or bodyweight training (e.g. muscle-ups).

 - Solid steel frame construction of good quality